Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

+As summarized in Table~\ref{tab:success}, AP-fail cohorts aggregate rarely, while descriptor-fail cohorts often aggregate but achieve the intended morphologies at markedly lower rates than PepMorph candidates, indicating that aggregation enrichment and morphology steering are separable effects in the pipeline.
+To quantify the strength and uncertainty of morphology steering, we compare PepMorph candidates against the aggregation-matched descriptor-fail controls using Wilson 95\% confidence intervals for success rates and two-sided Fisher exact tests, reported in Supplementary Material.
+By visual criteria, PepMorph exhibits substantially higher morphology success, with odds ratios of $2.5$ ($p=0.410$) for spheres and $7.6$ ($p=0.042$) for fibrils.
+If we pool across the two targeted tasks, it yields an odds ratio of $4.3$ ($p=0.022$).
+These results support that the proxy-descriptor windows enrich for the intended morphologies beyond aggregation screening alone, while the modest MD cohort sizes imply wide uncertainty, particularly for the spherical target.

+We also performed targeted robustness controls, fully displayed and contextualized in Supplementary Material, on a randomly selected subset of validated peptides (8 per target; triplicate) to probe sensitivity to to force-field choice in aggregation propensity (MARTINI 2.2 versus MARTINI 3), and periodic-boundary artifacts for morphology (larger box at matched concentration).
+Aggregation propensity remains in the same regime across setups, supporting that aggregation propensity is comparatively transferable across MARTINI 2.2 and MARTINI 3.
+In contrast, morphology is more sensitive: spherical outcomes remain largely consistent under the larger-box condition, whereas fibrillar outcomes show some setup sensitivity, yielding networked or amorphous aggregates.
+Some of these results could still, however, be attributed to short and yet-to-converge trajectories, especially for the larger box, which emphasizes the extensive computational cost associated with larger setups.
+Even so, this motivates interpreting the MD-based morphology validation as protocol-conditional and highlights that proxy selection and validation protocol jointly determine end-to-end outcomes.

-Compared with validation under training-like conditions using our Gaussian Mixture Model procedure, enforcing the target morphology descriptors leads to a substantially larger drop in valid generated peptides.
+As it pertains to the overall throughput of the pipeline, compared with validation under training-like conditions using our Gaussian Mixture Model procedure, enforcing the target morphology descriptors leads to a substantially larger drop in valid generated peptides.
 This suggests that the chosen condition combinations are both underrepresented in the training distribution and intrinsically difficult, yielding low data support and fewer sequences that satisfy all constraints.
-The effect is particularly pronounced for fibrillar targets: the required $\beta$-sheet fraction occurs in $<\!0.1\%$ of training peptides (Figure~\ref{fig:dataset}f), which further depresses the hit rate.
+The effect is particularly pronounced for fibrillar targets: the required $\beta$-strand assignmet occurs in $<\!0.1\%$ of training peptides (Figure~\ref{fig:dataset}f), which further depresses the hit rate.

 We also fit a Uniform Manifold Approximation and Projection (UMAP) on the conditional prior centers and project all generated peptide embeddings (from the encoder) into this latent space (Figure~\ref{fig:results}).